• Home

 Janine El-Saghir

-• International students, job-seeker visa applicants, and au pairs must obtain a blocked account to obtain a visa to enter Germany.
+• International students, job-seeker visa applicants, and au pairs may need a blocked account to obtain a visa to enter Germany.

 • You mainly have to open the blocked account abroad and provide it for the visa application.
 People from countries that do not require a visa can also open a blocked account after entering Germany.